JunyiZhou-Conny/Comput-Leg-UK-NZ/README.md

 ```

 ### BillsLatestStage_Date
 BillsLatestStage is gathered using the date parameter.
 It retrieves back all the bills that have been updated since the date specified.
 The date is set to be 2050-01-01.
-The issue is that the API that allows us to retrieve data with date as the input parameter contains limited information regarding the bills.
+The issue is that the API contains limited information.

 So, I am thinking about repeating the whole process using the method specified in BillsAllStages.
 The only difference is that we are going to use the date parameter instead of the BillID parameter.